 This course provides chemical investigations to complement the various theories/laws embodied in this discipline.
 Concepts and principles discussed and illustrated include scientific measurement, dimensional analysis, properties of matter, the periodic table of the elements, atomic structure, chemical bonding, chemical nomenclature, chemical reactions, chemical quantities, chemical equations, stoichiometry, oxidation/reduction, and the gas laws.
-The global impact of chemistry on the world economy and associated international relations will be included to complement the curriculum.
+The global impact of chemistry upon the world economy and associated international relations will be included to complement the curriculum.
 This course is for grade 10-12 students who have completed Biology and concurrently taking Geometry.
+A co-taught section of this course is available.